eligeske/open-wc/docs/guides/index.md

 ### Bundling Workflow

 Chances are that the web components you're building will need to run in more than just the latest browser.
-In these cases it's time to open your toolbox and make sure everything works in all supported browsers.
+In these cases, it's time to open your toolbox and make sure everything works in all supported browsers.

 When would you choose this workflow: